intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 WARNING: If you want spark standalone mode, please refer to [standalone/README.md](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-big-data-ml/python/docker-graphene/standalone/README.md).
 But it is not recommended.

 Follow the guide below to run Spark on Kubernetes manually.
 Alternatively, you can also use Helm to set everything up automatically.
-See [kubernetes/README.md](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-big-data-ml/python/docker-graphene/kubernetes/README.md).
+See [Kubernetes/README.md](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-big-data-ml/python/docker-graphene/kubernetes/README.md).

 ##### 2.2.3.1 Configure the Environment

 1. Enter `BigDL/ppml/trusted-big-data-ml/python/docker-graphene` dir.
-Refer to the previous section about [preparing data, key and password](#2221-start-ppml-container).
+Refer to the previous section about [preparing data, keys and passwords](#2221-start-ppml-container).
 Then run the following commands to generate your enclave key and add it to your Kubernetes cluster as a secret.

 ```bash
 kubectl apply -f keys/keys.yaml